Are your eyelids swollen and your eyes dry and itchy? Does it feel like there's something in your eyes? Is it worse in

 - Massage your eyelids.
 This can help release tears and keep the oil glands open and flowing.
 You can do it while you have the warm compress on.
 Gently press your fingertips to the edge of your eyelid just above the eyelashes.
 Roll your finger upward on the lower lid while you look up.
 Then, roll it downward on the upper lid while you look down.
 Be careful when you do this.
 Too much can make your eyes feel worse.

 - Clean your lash line.
 Use a Q-tip, your fingers, or a warm washcloth on your fingertips to gently scrub along the lashes on both eyelids.
 This helps get rid of oil, bacteria, and other things that block oil gland openings.
 Use a gentle soap or watered down baby shampoo.
 Choose a product that won't irritate your eyes.
 Ask your doctor if you aren't sure what to try.
 Do this once a day.

 - Add Omega-3 fats to your diet.
 These fats improve the consistency of the oil.
 Flaxseed oil and fish oil are both good sources.
 Don't take them if you're on blood thinners or take medicine to lower your blood sugar levels.
 Talk to your doctor if you aren't sure whether you should use them or not.

 If none of these treatments help, your doctor may suggest medications like antibiotics, ointments for your eyelid, or artificial tears.
-She may also tell you to avoid places with low humidity and heating or air conditioning.
+They may also tell you to avoid places with low humidity and heating or air conditioning.
 They can make dry eyes worse.